aleahwhite/05-workcalendar/README.md

 # Challenge 5 - Work Day Calender

 ## Description
 My motivation for this project was to make a 9am-5pm work day plan calender using HTML, CSS, and JavaScript.
-At the top of the page, the current date will be shown.
-Underneath the date it will display 8 hours of slots, color coded to past, present, and future depending on what time it is.
-When you click on a slot you can then add an event in that hour and click save to save the event.
+At the top of the page, the current day and date will be shown.
+Underneath the date it will display 8 hours of slots, color coded to past, present, and future depending on what hour it is.
+When you click on a slot you can then add an event in that hour and click save to save the event to the local storage.
+When you refresh or revisit the link, your tasks will still be listed under the correct hour.

 ## Image and Link:
 ![Alt text](./assets/planner-screenshot.png)